Find a spider by...

 its shiny black body with orange areas on the legs.

-The male shown on this page appears to be darker than would be expected from Platnick's description of the known South Queensland gallieniellids but the
+The male shown on this page appears to be darker than would be expected from replica watches Platnick's description of the known South Queensland gallieniellids but the

 apparent complete lack of leg spines makes this spider most likely to be Meedo gympie.